10alexmarcos/churn_prediction-zrive/README.md

 Data preparation:

 - The notebook to define the target is `v1_dataset.ipynb`.
-- Based on this notebook, src/prepare_data.py combines the 3 datasets into a unique dataset called ´processed_data.parquet´.
+- Based on this notebook, src/prepare_data.py combines the 3 datasets into a unique dataset called `processed_data.parquet`.
 To execute , run `python3 -m src.prepare_data` with the environment activated.

+Feature engineering:

+- The notebook to define new features is `v3_feature_engineering.ipynb`.
+- Based on this notebook, src/feature_engineering.py transforms `processed_data.parquet` into `full_data.parquet`.
+To execute, run `python3 src/feature_engineering.py`